na018/vue_basics_tut/README.md

 ### Further Suggestions
 _(Awesome that you kept reading til down here)_

 Now are you ready to take the challenge?
-Then what keeps you still waiting? - Start with [Exercised 1: _data binidng_](https://github.com/na018/vue_basics_tut/tree/origin/exercise/00_data_binding)!
+Then what keeps you still waiting? - Start with [Exercise 1: _data binidng_](https://github.com/na018/vue_basics_tut/tree/origin/exercise/00_data_binding)!
  ![Good luck](assets/luck.jpg "Kleeblatt")